jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 If multiple users of a system install Spotlight for use, the additional users must be local administrators.

 ## Install
-Run the Spotlight on SQL Server installer.
+Run the Spotlight Enterprise installer.
 During installation you will be prompted to supply details for the Spotlight Client, Spotlight Diagnostic Server and Playback Database.

 ### Types of installation